Artist Statement 2026

-My art practice is multi-disciplinary, encompassing sculpture and installation, curation, and the facilitation of community art projects.
+My art practice encompasses sculpture and installation, curation, and the facilitation of community art projects.
+Embedded within it is a focus on environmental subjects and a commitment to using only with natural or repurposed materials.
 I enjoy working with the permanence of bronze as much as the fleeting nature of performance and I focus particularly on that most tactile of media: textiles.
-In 2021 I will complete a PhD that explores the relationship between textiles and tactility in contemporary art.
-The resulting body of work combines life-sized lace portraiture with dance performance, and woven horsehair with bronze sculpture.
+In 2021 I completed a PhD that explores the relationship between textiles and tactility in contemporary art.
 My research drew upon the sensory philosophy of Michel Serres which calls for an embodied engagement with the world through all the senses rather than an interpretation of it through language and vision alone.
 I believe that art is best understood and fully appreciated when it can be touched and felt and listened to and that this is also true for our ability to understand the natural world, especially the beauty, majesty, and strength of trees.

 Instagram: @janetheau